Terrasafe

 - Any information on previously proposed designs involving other methods.

-After all requirements and technical data is processed and approved, the client will receive one or more cross section designs that can be applied to site.
-This approach has worked successfully for various projects, past and current, in South Africa and other countries.
+After all requirements and technical data are processed and approved, the client will receive one or more cross section designs that can be applied to their site.
+This approach has a proven track record for working successfully across a variety of projects in South Africa and other countries.

-Terrasafe has, and currently is, specifying Terraforce products for building sites in South Africa, Namibia, Swaziland, Chad, Australia, India, Spain, Canada, UAE, Qatar, Bahrain, and the U.K.
+Terrasafe has a successful history of specifying Terraforce® products for building sites in South Africa, Namibia, Swaziland, Chad, Australia, India, Spain, Canada, UAE, Qatar, Bahrain, and the U.K.

 Quality Assurance

-Terrasafe strives to provide on a continuous basis a quality, professional service and to add value to our clients’ projects.
+Terrasafe strives to provide a top quality, professional service that adds value to our clients’ projects on a continuous basis.

-Terrasafe provides first-class engineering, management, and specialist technical service to users of any of the Terraforce products.
-We aim to set industry standards and make a significant contribution throughout South Africa and the world.
+Terrasafe provides first-class engineering, management, and specialist technical service to users of any of the Terraforce® products.
+We aim to set industry gold standards and make a significant contribution throughout South Africa and the world.

 Our Awards

-Our awards track record is a significant demonstration of our commitment to fostering achievement for our clients.
+Our awards track record is a significant demonstration of our commitment to our pursuit of excellence on behalf of our clients.

 Advisory Services

 Terrasafe understands that there is often more to a project than delivering an engineering solution.
-Other key project elements include strategic planning, risk assessment and management, project development and supervision in co-operation with engineers in other parts of South Africa and wherever Terraforce products are sold.
+Other key project elements include strategic planning, risk assessment and management, project development and supervision in co-operation with engineers across South Africa and wherever Terraforce® products are sold.

 Terrasafe’s advisory team has delivered quality services to various clients for more than 15 years.
 With a strong technical base and proven capability in project conception and delivery, Terrasafe provides clients with comprehensive support from the initial project planning phases through to managing the asset lifecycle.

-We offer industry leading expertise as trusted advisors and apply customised approaches to enable clients to define strategies that will help them succeed.
+We offer industry leading expertise as trusted advisors and apply specific, customised approaches along with professional indemnity insurance cover to enable clients to create and implement strategies that will help them succeed.

 Professional Indemnity Insurance